grannygoestoheaven/teller/README.md

 ![App Screenshot](https://github.com/grannygoestoheaven/teller/blob/main/docs/images/teller_screenshot.png)

 Prototype UI: Red blocks = real-time audio generation.
 Backend fully functional; frontend in progress.
-"The Chronology Protection Conjecture" = random subject.
+"The Chronology Protection Conjecture" = example subject.
 It can be any subject.
+The frontend is a work in progress.
+The very basic interaction is depicted in the screenshot.
+It is an early stage prototype.